-- a brief list of points related to sociological perspectives or - some disjointed but basically accurate material from one or more functionalist or New Right studies, eg a few points about the organic analogy. - 6-11 Answers in this band will show reasonable sociological knowledge and understanding.
+- thin accounts of aspects of a sociological method, or - thin accounts of one or two aspects of the positivist or other perspective, or - a list of points about science and/or scientificity. - 6 11 Answers in this band will show reasonable sociological knowledge and understanding.

 Lower in the band, answers will either show descriptive knowledge of a somewhat limited range of material, or a more conceptually detailed account of a narrow range of material.
 Knowledge of the material may be greater than understanding of its significance to the question.
+These answers may have at best minimal success in dealing with whether sociology cannot/should not be a science, focusing instead on whether it 'is' a science.